andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 ### MSAL initialization

-The quickstart code also shows how you how you initialize the library:
+The quickstart code also shows how to initialize the library:

 ```javascript
 var userAgentApplication = new Msal.UserAgentApplication(msalconfig.clientID, null, loginCallback, {